Sustainable business models? Historical and institutional dynamics of corporate (ir)responsibility

 The question here is how these profound changes of European company law may be interpreted in light of what we today call the concept of sustainability.
 Notably this gives rise to the questions of to what extent the new web of legislation creates legal forms for understanding the relationship between forms of constitutionalism, liberal political economy and notions of the limits of natural resources.

-Questions regarding this event may be addressed to Professor Jukka Mähönen.
+Questions regarding this Call may be addressed to Professor Jukka Mähönen.